chel-007/Mira-X-PYUSD-SimulationSandbox-and-IntelligentData-Xplorer/README.md

 <hr>

 **Developers: STEP 5**
-* **finally, The Developers tab** introduces the MiraX Connect API, offering integration steps for developers, along with a working example in the form of a mini Telegram Bot App. [@MiraXInsights](fhhf)
+* **finally, The Developers tab** introduces the MiraX Connect API, offering integration steps for developers, along with a working example in the form of a mini Telegram Bot App. [@MiraXInsightsBot](fhhf)

 <hr>

+### Extra Resources - to Fully test MiraX
+-